sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/operations.md

 2. `cd` to the `/deployment/docker-compose` folder and run:
 3. `docker compose restart sourcegraph-frontend-0 sourcegraph-frontend-internal`

+> NOTE: Only restart a managed instance AFTER coordinating with the customer involved and its deemed necessary

 ### Port-forwarding

 Locate the GCP instance you'd like to access (usually either `default-red-instance` or `default-black-instance`), and then: